Table of contents

 What you need

-Open the TAGGRS dashboard, then go to the Testing section and activate the Consent Mode Blocker.
+Open the TAGGRS dashboard, then go to the testing section and activate the Consent Mode Blocker.

 activate-consent-mode-blocker-taggrs-dashboard

-Then you can start testing in Google Tag Manager's debug mode.
+Next, you can start testing in Google Tag Manager's debug mode.

 test-taggrs-consent-mode-blocker-gtm